How to Improve Curb Appeal and Sell Your Home Faster

 If your property has a patio, deck, or entertainment area that's visible from the street or from the front of the listing photos, ensure it's clean, staged with neutral furniture if possible, and free of clutter.
 A well-presented outdoor area suggests lifestyle, and in South Africa, lifestyle sells.

-Maximizing your home sale with curb appeal
+Maximising your home sale with curb appeal

 Book your professional photographer after all exterior work is complete.
 Ask them to shoot the front of the property in the best light, usually early morning or late afternoon, when shadows are soft and the exterior colours are at their most flattering.
 The hero image of your listing deserves the same care as the preparation that went into the property itself.